 2. Don’t overlook lender fees

 It’s also a good idea to compare offers from other lenders.
 If you can get an estimate before you submit your application, try to get different loan estimate forms from different lenders to compare.
 For an accurate basis of comparison, get these estimates on the same day and at the same time, since pricing changes so frequently.

 3. Understand what the seller pays for

-6. Look for grants and other help
+5. Look for grants and other help

-7. Try to close at the end of the month
+6. Try to close at the end of the month

 To see how much you’d save, just multiply your loan amount (the total amount financed) by your interest rate — for instance, if your rate is 3 percent, multiply by .03 — to get your annual interest expense.
-Then divide that figure by 365 to get your daily interest charge (lenders calculate interest using 360 days, not 365.
+Then, divide that figure by 360 to get your daily interest charge (lenders calculate interest using 360 days, not 365.
 Next, multiply that figure by the number of days left in the month plus the first day of the following month.
-If your loan is funded toward the end of the month, this figure would of course be much lower than closing mid-month.
+If your loan is funded toward the end of the month, this figure would be much lower than closing mid-month.

-8. Ask about discounts and rebates
+7. Ask about discounts and rebates